joaofnds/semantic-release-action/README.md

 ## Usage example

-will install [semantic-release](https://github.com/semantic-release/semantic-release) and the aditional specified plugins, clone your repo do source your releaserc and run `semantic-release`
+will install [semantic-release](https://github.com/semantic-release/semantic-release) and the aditional specified plugins, clone your repo and run `npx semantic-release`

 ```yaml
 on: [push]